 Sweet Polly Purebred (practically a Lois Lane Expy anyway) from Underdog.

 Similarly, Rosemary the police dispatcher is smitten with Hong Kong Phooey, but couldn't care less about Penrod Pooch.

 Playfully inverted in an episode of House of Mouse: Clarabelle accepts a date from Goofy, but in his cluelessness, Goofy believes she turned him down.
 He later becomes Super Goof and does various heroic acts around the House of Mouse.
 After he saves Clarabelle from a meteor, he asks her out, but Clarabelle refuses — because she has a date with Goofy.

 Similarly, Catwoman loves Batman, but only considers Bruce a friend.
 He knows both her identities and, according to the "perfect world" illusion created by the Mad Hatter, would marry her, if Batman and Catwoman were out of the equation.

-In another DCAU take on it, Superman: Doomsday, Superman and Lois are actively dating and outright lovers, and he still hasn't revealed his secret identity to her.
-The normal trope is subverted in that she KNOWS who he really is and makes it clear that she knows, she's just waiting for him to admit to it and stop the pointless denial "for her safety", seeing it as the last blockage of any real commitment between them.
+In another animated take on it, Superman: Doomsday, Superman and Lois are actively dating and outright lovers, and he still hasn't revealed his secret identity to her.
+The normal trope is subverted in that she knows who he really is and makes it clear that she knows; she's just waiting for him to admit to it and stop the pointless denial "for her safety", seeing it as the last blockage of any real commitment between them.
 He finally does in the last scene.